COVESA/vehicle_signal_specification/struct.md

 The top level types file (e.g. `vss_types.vspec`) can refer to other type files similar to the [top VSS file](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/VehicleSignalSpecification.vspec).
-Tooling may in the future support overlays for type declaration similar to how it is supported for signals.
+Tooling may in the future support overlays for type declarations similar to how it is supported for signals.

-**TBD: What naming restriction shall apply**

-Shall it be allowed to use the same branch names in the type tree as in the signal tree, or must they be totally separated?
-If we consider using standard VSS catalog where all signals resides in the `Vehicle` top branch, is it then allowed to call the top-level in the type tree `Vehicle` as well?
-That could be useful if we want to use paths like `Vehicle.Types.SomeType`for VSS standard catalog in the future.
-Or shall it be required to have a totally separate tree, e.g. starting with `Types`?

-Theoretically we could allow to have exactly the same branch structure in the signal files as in the type files and even reuse the same name (with full path) as it anyway is clear from context whether we refer to a type or not.
-I.e. theoretically we could allow the signal `Vehicle.A.B` to refer to the struct `Vehicle.A.B`

-*Alternative 1: Do not enforce any restrictions on syntactic/semantic level, i.e. tooling shall support any naming style of the types.
-This does not prevent us from agreeing that top level name shall be e.g. "Types" in the standard catalog*

-*Alternative 2: Require that top path for the type file must be "Types", i.e. tooling shall give error if another name is found!*
+## Naming Restrictions

+The VSS syntax and tooling shall not enforce any restrictions on naming for the type tree.
+It may even use the same branch structure as the signal tree.
+This means that it theoretically at the same time could exist both a signal `A.B.C` and a struct `A.B.C`.
+This is not a problem as it always from context is clear whether a name refers to a signal or a type.

 ## Simple Definition and Usage